Haruhisa Handa: Religious activities

 Hansa serves as Trustee of World Faiths Development Dialogue (WFDD) and Honorary International Advisor on the International Advisory Committee in the Parliament of the World's Religions, an organization that promotes international interfaith dialog.
 He founded and serves as Chairman of the Asia Faiths Development Dialogue (AFDD), which promotes development of dialog among religions in Asia.
 He is also one of the Presidents of Religions for Peace USA.

 Handa began studying and practicing Zen, Shinto, and Chinese philosophy at the age of 25.
 In 1984, he founded the Shinto-based religious organization World Mate.
 In 2001, he established the Toshu Fukami Shinto Studies chair in the Religious Studies Department at Columbia University.
-As head of ISF, he cosponsored the 4th Inter-Faith Action for Peace in Africa (IFAPA) Summit in Johannesburg, South Africa from October 28 to 30, 2012.
+As head of ISF, he cosponsored the 4th Inter-Faith Action for Peace in Africa (IFAPA) Summit in Johannesburg, South Africa from 28 to 30 October 2012.
 He was one of two religious leaders representing Japan, who propounded a means of resolving problematic issues.

 He is an Honorary Advisor to the Human Rights Council of Australia, established the first chair in human rights education in Australia, at Curtin University, Western Australia, and was bestowed the title of Citizen of Humanity by the Human Rights Council of Australia.
 He also established the WSD HANDA Center for Human Rights and International Justice at Stanford University.
 Handa serves as Chairman of the Kyowa (Harmony of All People) Foundation.